johanventer/metatool/README.md

 This is a very simple C++ meta introspection generation tool.
 It was a weekend project just to see how hard it was to do this stuff.
 Turns out it's not that hard.

 ## What does it do?
-It allows you to generate meta code which enables runtime introspection of struct and enum members, allowing you:
+It allows you to generate meta code which enables runtime introspection of struct and enum members, allowing you to:

 * Automatically convert enum members to their string values for display
 * Iterate the members of an enum